w3f/Grants-Program/applications/wordpress_plugin_gateway.md

 We could like to add more admin functions such as statistics usage of plugin.

 * What work has been done so far?
 I have build multiple wordpress based websites and use lot of plugins for payment.
-But I cannot find payment gateway for wordpress and woocommerce.
+But I cannot find payment gateway for DOT/KSM for wordpress and woocommerce.
 * Are there are any teams who have already contributed (financially) to the project?
 No.
 * Have you applied for other grants so far?
 No.